Do What You Do Best, and Outsource the Rest

 The third step is developing a clear set of requirements for each activity you are considering for outsourcing.
 Be sure to avoid replicating what you have – design what you need.
 With clear requirements potential BPO partners should be prepared to guarantee the service level they will provide to you.
 A potential BPO partner may help you do this you as part of their sales effort.
 You should expect to receive a higher quality service at the same or lower cost before outsourcing an activity.

 The final step is to find the right BPO partner(s).
-Local business colleagues or organizations, such as your local Chamber of Commerce or the Association for Corporate Growth in Portland, can provide you with lists of reputable BPO providers.
+Local business colleagues or organizations, such as your local Chamber of Commerce or the Association for Corporate Growth, should be able to provide you with a list of reputable BPO providers.

 Bill Roller, President and Chief Investment Officer at BR Capital in Vancouver, uses BPO extensively in his mortgage and fund management business.
 He approaches BPO like any other business decision, “I look to BPO any necessary activity that requires a high time investment on our part but yields low returns”.

 When it comes to BPO, don’t be intimidated by the term.
 Take advantage of it to focus on core activities while improving non core activities.